getBoolean/flutter_boolean_template/README.md

 1. [ ] Change the app name and description in [pubspec.yaml](pubspec.yaml) and [README.md](README.md)
 1. [ ] Setup the Windows build configuration, see [Build for Windows](#build-for-windows)
 1. [ ] Update contribution guidelines at [Contributing](#contributing)
+1. [ ] Setup GitPod for your environment, see the [GitPod](https://www.gitpod.io/docs/quickstart/flutter#flutter-quickstart) docs

 ## Goals